Scaling to multiple servers

 The network layer

-The network and necessary services (DNS, NTP, etc.) is supplied by the customer.
-Therefore, this document will not cover configuration or implementation of the network except to specify the network services on which Deephaven depends.
+The customer supplies the network and necessary services (DNS, NTP, etc.).
+This document does not cover configuration or implementation of the network, except to specify the network services on which Deephaven depends.

 Deephaven requires a subnet or VLAN for the servers to communicate.
 Like all big data deployments, fast network access to the data will benefit Deephaven in query and analysis speed.
 If using FQDNs in the Deephaven configuration, a robust DNS service is also recommended.

-It is recommended that the network layer provide the fastest possible access to the storage layer.
+The network layer should provide the fastest possible access to the storage layer.

 The storage layer